NishilAmin1213/COMP0110-Experimental-Script-Repo/README.md

 This is because of dependency resolution issues that arise when installing codebleu from pip (as 0.7.1 is not available via pip and 0.7.0 does not have a compatible and available tree-sitter-java version)

 ### Python Files
+All the supporting datasets and results have been included in this repository so there is no specific order to run these python files.

+In the case that the pkl files have not been downloaded locally you can still run the entire project over the secondary dataset.

+'utils.py', 'deprecated_terms.py' and 'secondary_functions.json' will still be needed and the files should be run as-is in the following order:
+* build_secondary_dataset.py
+* prompting_pipeline.py
+* output_averaged_results.py
+* calcualte_dataset_statistics.py

 #### prompting_pipeline.py
 This python file uses the following dataset pickle files to prompt the LLM with the input functions and calculate codebleu results for each function.
-It requires the following pickle files:
+It requires the following pickle file:
 * secondary_dataset.pkl
+This python file will generate the following result dataset:
+* secondary_mistral_results.pkl

+Lines 130-135 have been commented out and therefore when running this python script, only the secondary dataset will be processed to save time and mistral tokens.
+These lines can be uncommented if you wish to run the pipeline on the original dataset and have the following additional files stored locally:
 * same_param_functions_dataset.pkl
 * different_param_functions_dataset.pkl
-This python file will generate the following result datasets:
-* secondary_mistral_results.pkl
+In this case, the following files will also be created:
 * mistral_results_same.pkl
 * mistral_results_diff.pkl
-Lines 130-135 have been commented out and therefore when running this python script, only the secondary dataset will be processed to save time and mistral tokens.
-These lines can be commented if you wish to run the pipeline on the original dataset

 #### build_secondary_dataset.py
-This python file will build the secondary dataset pickle files using the 'secondary_functions.json' as an input.
+This python file will build the secondary dataset pickle files using the 'secondary_functions.json'.
 The output will be 'secondary_dataset.pkl'.

 #### output_averaged_results.py
 This python file will compute and output the average codebleu statistics for the secondary dataset using 'secondary_mistral_results.pkl'.
 It will also generate a bar chart 'Keyword Removal Bars.svg' to depict the keyword removal success visually.